moliver4/sinatra-activerecord-associations-seattle-web-102819/README.md

 | 3   | Patches | 2   | Calico        | 1        |

 We now know what our table should look like.
-However, we haven't told our application how to relate the models to each other.
+However, we haven't told our application how to relate the m odels to each other.

 #### `belongs_to` and `has_many`